-Students read passages of 50 to 90 words and then answer questions about their reading.
-The reading passages will be about a variety of different topics.
-They may read about the arts, science, or history.
-Half of the test questions ask about information that is stated in the passage.
-The other half will ask students to identify the main ideas, or fact vs. opinion, or the author's point of view.
+Students answer questions after reading passages of 50 to 90 words about a vairety of topics including arts, science, and history.
+Half of the questions concern information that is stated in the passage and half ask students to identify the main ideas and to distinguish fact from opinion.

 Students will have 40 minutes to write an essay on a topic provided by the administrator.
 Students are asked to organize their ideas carefully and to present them in more than one paragraph.

-This test measures the students' understanding of the English vocabulary.
-The sentences come from a variety of different subject areas.
-Students are asked questions about basic and important idioms, particularly terms of beauty, age, greatness, and size, adverbs such as before, after, during, and prepositions of directions and place (from, to, at, etc.).
+The test measures English vocabulary comprehension by having students read and answer questions about sentences dealing with a variety of subject areas.
+The questions ask students to identify basic, important idioms. particularly terms of beauty, age, greatness, and size; adverbs such as before, after, and during; and prepositions of directions and place (from, to, at, etc.).

-The math assessment includes two test for Arithmatic and Elementary Algebra.
+The math assessment includes tests for arithmetic and elementary algebra.

 - Operations with whole numbers and fractions